Quantum critical theories in a periodic potential: strange metallic thermoelectric and magnetotransport: Review: holographic model of strongly correlated quantum criticality

 where $i=\{x,y\}$.
 These equations, sourced by an electric field $E_i$ and a thermal gradient $\zeta_i$, are to be solved for the four unknowns $v_x,v_y, w$ and $p$, which are functions of $x$ and $y$.
 The electric and heat currents $J^i$ and $Q^i$ and the transport coefficients depend on these functions as

 where indices are raised and lowered with respect to the horizon metric $h_{ij} = g_{ij}\vert_{z=z_h}$.
-The key idea of \cite{banks_thermoelectric_2015} is that the spatial averages $\Bar{J}^i$ and $\Bar{Q}^i$ do not renormalize as one moves from the horizon to the boundary.
+The key idea of \cite{banks_thermoelectric_2015} is that the spatial averages $\Bar{J}^i$ and $\Bar{Q}^i$ (taken over the unit cell) do not renormalize as one moves from the horizon to the boundary.
 The DC thermoelectric response functions in the boundary theory may therefore be extracted from

 In our numerics, we fix either the electric field $E^i$ or the thermal gradient ${\zeta^i = - \nabla^i T/T}$ and study the extracted electric and heat currents $J^i$ and $Q^i$.
 In the presence of a nonzero magnetic field $B$, the boundary electric and heat currents decompose into transport and magnetization pieces where the latter should be subtracted in order to obtain the physical transport currents that couple to the external electric field or thermal gradient \cite{hartnoll_theory_2007,blake_magnetothermoelectric_2015}.
 However, the magnetization currents vanish at the horizon \cite{donos_dc_2016}, and as a result, the horizon currents computed via the Stokes flow method directly yield the physical DC conductivities.